MoOx/postcss-cssnext/README.md

 ### Custom properties

 The current transformation for custom properties just aims to provide a future-proof way of using a **limited subset (to `:root` selector)** of the features provided by native CSS custom properties.
 The transformation is not complete and can't be properly.
-By injecting selectors with new computed rules, we will breaking original cascade & unexpected results might happen.
+By injecting selectors with new computed rules, we will break original cascade & unexpected results might happen.

 ---